 On the day my Yours Truly kit arrived, Mom moved to Hospice.

 I hope I'll get to show her my finished cardigan, and tell her I'm working on giving the pattern back to knitting.
-My hope is to re-publish it as my interpretation of the Fleisher's original, and give it away for free.
+My hope is to re-publish it as my interpretation of the Fleisher's original.
 I'll probably never know where Mom got her copy of the pattern.
 It's unlikely she had a real kit because with all those children, her knitting budget had to be squeaked out between jars of peanut butter.
 I imagine she admired a friend's kit sweater, and was given a typed copy of it.
 You know how knitters are.

 I'm passing it on for you, Mom.